-I take advantage of my 5-hour flight to the South Island of New Zealand from Tahiti to finally tell you about the few days I spent on the beautiful atoll of Mataiva.
+I take advantage of my 5-hour flight to the South Island of New Zealand from Tahiti to finally tell you about the few days I spent on the beautiful atoll of Mataiva for vacations.
 Unless you live in French Polynesia, I would say that there is no chance you have heard of this atoll here.

 Locally, since the last few years, the atoll has become more and more known for its calm, authenticity and remains apart from the classic itineraries.
 In fact, I have never had a tourist ask me about the atoll, most of them preferring to visit the more famous ones “Rangiroa – Fakarava – Tikehau”.
 These are the only three atolls accessible with Air Tahiti Passes.
 In short, we wanted a change of scenery and spend this long weekend in a less visited area.
 So, we leave for Mataiva.

 If you’re looking for a more accessible spot, try the Fakarava Atoll.

 The funny thing about this atoll (so to speak) is that it is so small that you only see it at the last moment from the plane and for less than a minute.
 Seen from the sky, the atoll looks like a set of small shallow pools with turquoise colors as we like them.
 It’s quick, but it promises beautiful things.